 Advertising and promotions are key in the ultra competitive personal care products market.
 The company's marketing creed is to provide "high-touch" service to build customer loyalty.
 Estée Lauder advertises on TV, in magazines and newspapers, on digital and social media sites, and on billboards and via direct mail.
 Promotional activities include in-store displays.
-The company's largest customer is department store operator Macy's, representing about 10% of fiscal 2014 (ended June) sales.
+The company's largest customer is department store operator Macy's, representing about 10% of fiscal 2015 (ended June) sales.

 The company focuses on geographic AND product portfolio expansion, and on strengthening its distribution.
 It is also pushing brand awareness and sales by expanding its digital presence (e-commerce and m-commerce, and digital and social media).
 The company also continues to build its makeup product category through the introduction of new product offerings, including new collections from makeup artist brands and Pure Color Sculpting lipstick from Estée Lauder and the fragrance category via new launches and innovation, such as Estée Lauder Modern Muse and new fragrances from Michael Kors and Tory Burch.
 In addition the company is continuing to expand its hair care brands both in salons and in other retail channels.

 Despite its ranking and market share, Estée Lauder and the Lauder family have been working to breathe new life into its flagship brand as competition has heated up.
-While Coty, Elizabeth Arden, and L'Oréal are enlisting the help of celebrities to elevate and give credibility to their brands, Estée Lauder sewed up its brand rejuvenation with a boost from fashion.
+While Coty, Elizabeth Arden, and L'Oréal are enlisting the help of celebrities to elevate and give credibility to its brands, Estée Lauder sewed up its brand rejuvenation with a boost from fashion.
 The company is banking on a multi-year partnership with former Gucci Group creative director and fashion talent Tom Ford to continue its successful Tom Ford-inspired Estée Lauder line.
 The company has expanded its customer base to include younger shoppers through its M.A.C and Clinique cosmetics lines.

 As part of its strategy, Estée Lauder is shifting its category mix to more high-margin products that have global growth potential.
 To this end, the company is focused on skin care products -- its most profitable category.
-Also, Estée Lauder has been penning licensing agreements to boost its brand and reach
+Also, Estée Lauder has been penning licensing agreements to boost its brand and reach.

 In 2014 the company launched the Jo Malone London brand in China, at the Mitsukoshi store in Beijing.

 Mergers and Acquisitions

-To underscore its panache for high-touch service and its growing portfolio of prestige brands, Estée Lauder in late 2014 acquired Le Labo, which specializes in distinctively French high-end fragrance and sensory items that have earned a loyal consumer following for its exclusivity and personalized service.
+In late 2014 the company acquired Le Labo, which specializes in distinctively French high-end fragrance and sensory items that have earned a loyal consumer following for its exclusivity and personalized service.
 With offices in London and New York, Le Labo has freestanding stores in New York, London, Paris, Los Angeles, San Francisco, Tokyo, and Hong Kong.